Sandblaze05/AnimeBackend/README.md

 ## Features

 *   **Search**: Searches animetosho.org based on a query parameter.
-*   **Returns**: Returns a JSON array of search results, each containing the title and an array of available links (torrents, magnet links, etc.).
-Each link includes the URL, the link text (e.g., "Torrent", "Magnet"), and a boolean flag indicating if it's a magnet link.
+*   **Returns**: Returns a JSON array of search results, each containing the title and an array of available links (magnet links, etc.).
+Each link includes the URL, the link text (e.g., "Magnet"), and a boolean flag indicating if it's a magnet link.
 *   **Error Handling**: Includes basic error handling to catch issues with the web scraping or request processing.
 *   **CORS Enabled**:  CORS is enabled to allow cross-origin requests.